 New World Record Brown Bear

 On May, 2018 on the Alaska Peninsula, Chris Cammack, broke Jack Brittingham’s record for the world record brown bear taken with a bow.
-After a lengthy stalk on a brushy mountain side in the wind & rain Chris was blessed to arrow this amazing brown bear at just 14 yards.
+After a lengthy stalk on a brushy mountain side in the wind and rain Chris was blessed to arrow this amazing brown bear at just 14 yards.

 On September 24th after the appropriate dying time & the skull being Panel scored by official Pope & Young measures, Chris Cammack has the NEW #1 Archery Brown Bear in the World 29 4/16” Skull.
-Beating the previous P&Y World Record Alaskan brown bear taken in 2004 by just 1/16 of an inch.
+Beating the previous P&Y record Alaskan brown bear taken in 2004 by just 1/16 of an inch.
 Congratulations Chris!

 Learn where the largest brown bears in the world come from based on the statistics.

 It is still so surreal to me, the thought that I would have ever had the opportunity to hunt an Alaskan brown bear with my bow, let alone (be) honored enough to harvest the new P&Y World Record,” said Cammack in a Pope and Young Club news release.

 Thank you to everyone that helped make this dream a reality,” he added.
 “Special thanks to my friend and guide Cole Kramer, and especially my wife, Felicia for supporting me and allowing me to chase my dreams.
 Usually, Felicia is right beside me with her bow in hand, but this trip she stayed home and took care of our baby girl, Davoni.
 Coming home to them is a true blessing.
 Getting to spend two weeks with my friends in the bush of Alaska was the greatest adventure of my life, harvesting a new World Record brown bear was a bonus.”